 In order to always be up to date with the latest scientific developments, we regularly participate actively in national and international congresses.
 This enables us to offer you the best and safest therapy according to international standards at all times.
 We specialize in minimally invasive forms of therapy, so that you are quickly ready to return to work.

-With our locations in Steglitz and Zehlendorf, we are your competent contact in Berlin, Potsdam and Brandenburg and would be happy to welcome you for a personal consultation in our practice rooms.
+With our location in Steglitz, we are your competent contact in Berlin, Potsdam and Brandenburg and would be happy to welcome you for a personal consultation in our practice rooms.

 PD Dr. Dietmar Jacob

 An abdominal wall hernia is the protrusion of fat or organs located in the abdomen from the abdominal cavity through a congenital or acquired gap.
 The word hernia originates from the Greek and stands for the word bud, as it refers to protrusions that resemble a bud.

 A prerequisite for the development of a hernia is a weak spot in the abdominal wall, which can be located at different sites.
 In most cases, this is already created during embryonic development.
 However, the weak spot can also develop much later, for example due to chronic lung damage with a strong cough, a scar after an abdominal operation or increased pressure inside the abdomen due to e.g. pregnancies or even tumors.

 Due to the constantly increased internal abdominal pressure, load-bearing abdominal wall layers can separate to such an extent that a bulge-like protrusion of the remaining abdominal wall layers results as a hernia sac.

 Often a hernia is an incidental finding and shows up as a small bump.
 In men very often in the groin and in women more often in the navel area or above the navel.
 Pain is rather the exception, it is ehr a feeling of pressure or a pulling pain when moving.